-Foundation season 2: Release date, trailer, and how to watch
+Foundation season 2: Release date, trailer, cast, and how to watch

-(Pocket-lint) - The Apple TV+ adaptation of Isaac Asimov's Foundation novel series is getting a second season, with Apple having already confirmed a release date window and it's even released a teaser trailer.
+The Apple TV+ adaptation of Isaac Asimov's Foundation novel series is getting a second season, with Apple having already confirmed a release date window and it's even released a teaser trailer.
 Here is everything you need to know about Foundation season two, including who came back for the new installment and what you can expect.

 Foundation season 2: What to expect